adku1173/acoupipe/sphinx/source/contents/dataset.rst

 .. code-block::

-    HOSTDIR="<enter the desired host directory>" # stores the datasets inside this directory NTASKS=<enter the number of parallel tasks> # should match the number of CPUs on the host docker run -it --user "$(id -u)":"$(id -g)" -v $HOSTDIR:/data/datasets adku1173/acoupipe python main.py --tasks=$NTASKS
+    HOSTDIR="<enter the desired (existing!) host directory>" # stores the datasets inside this directory NTASKS=<enter the number of parallel tasks> # should match the number of CPUs on the host docker run -it --user "$(id -u)":"$(id -g)" -v $HOSTDIR:/data/datasets adku1173/acoupipe python main.py --tasks=$NTASKS